-When we started in 2013, we had two main goals: to activate women's capital, and to provide access to capital for women entrepreneurs in the Southeast.
+When we started in 2013, we had two main goals: to activate women as angel investors and to provide access to capital for female founders in the Southeast.

-Since then, we raised two funds, invested in 29 women-led companies, saw our first successful exit, and engaged the capital of over 100 women (plus a few good men).
+Since then, we raised two funds, invested in more than 30 women-led companies, have had several successful exits, and engaged the capital of over 100 women (plus a few good men).
 Our portfolio is made up of high-growth, scalable, women-led ventures in the Southeastern United States.
-While we have remained industry agnostic, we invested in areas where our team could add the most value and create the biggest impact.
+While we have remained industry agnostic, we invested in areas where our team could add the most value and create the greatest impact.

-Over these past 7 years, we have seen more investors with the same goals as ours - to make investments by and for women.
-We also recognize that the gender gap in capital continues to make it difficult for women-led companies to secure funding in later rounds.
-As such, The JumpFund is fully focused on supporting our current portfolio companies to their next stages and is no longer seeking to make investments in new companies.
+Since our launch almost 10 years ago, we have seen the growth of gender lens investors rise across the U.S and even globally.
+We also recognize that the gender gap in venture capital continues to make it difficult for women-led companies to secure funding.
+Having fully deployed both funds, the JumpFund is now focused on supporting our current portfolio companies in their growth and is no longer seeking to make investments in new companies.

 Kristina Montague is Managing Partner of the JumpFund, an early stage investment fund with over $7M under management comprised of majority female investors focused on providing growth capital to women-led ventures in the Southeast US.
 She is also a partner in Next Wave Impact Fund, a national effort to engage and educate women investors interested in impact-focused ventures.
 Previously, Kristina served as Assistant Dean of External Affairs at the University of Tennessee at Chattanooga's College of Business, where she developed her passion for supporting and encouraging women as business leaders.
 Kristina lives by the philosophy "invest in the change you want to see in the world" and focuses her investment, philanthropic and nonprofit work in the areas of education, entrepreneurship and social equity.
-Kristina is currently Chair of the Company Lab in Chattanooga, and serves on the boards of Launch Tennessee, Chattanooga's Enterprise Center and the Tennessee Aquarium.
-She is a trustee of the Footprint Foundation and active member of the Chattanooga Women's Leadership Institute.
+Kristina has served on many non-profit and startup board of directors, which currently include the Angel Capital Association, Tennessee Aquarium, and Teach for America Nashville/Chattanooga and is a trustee of the Footprint Foundation.

-Cory Allison is the co-founder of KelCor, LLC, a medical device startup focused on developing simple, efficient and cost-effective solutions to improve patient care.
+Cory Allison is the CEO & Founder of KelCor, LLC, a medical device start-up offering clean, single-use airway taping solutions designed to reduce the risk of healthcare acquired infections and cross contamination that can occur during intubation.
 Previously, she started multiple businesses including Rezli, Inc. and Cory Allison Consulting.
 As a former IT consultant and project manager, she has over two decades of experience in structuring and operating companies.
-When she is not working on entrepreneurial endeavors, Cory serves as a dedicated Habitat for Humanity volunteer building houses, in the belief that affordable housing is key to creating strong and stable communities.
+She earned a BS from Washington & Lee University and an MBA with a concentration in Information Systems from Georgia State University’s Robinson School of Business.
+When she is not working on entrepreneurial endeavors, Cory serves on the board of Women’s Fund of Greater Chattanooga and volunteers at the YMCA.

 Betsy Brown is CEO of Pendleton Square Trust Company and also serves as a Director of the Trust Company.
 Prior to joining Pendleton Square, Betsy worked at Cumberland Trust and JPMorgan Private Bank serving affluent families throughout the Southeast.
 She also worked for more than 10 years at SunTrust Robinson Humphrey.
 In addition to her professional responsibilities, Betsy serves many roles in the community and brings her expertise in finance as a general partner in the JumpFund.